lightspeedwp/lsx/README.md

 For support please [contact us](https://www.lsdev.biz/contact-us/).

 ## Frequently Asked Questions

-### How do I change the color scheme?

-You can change the colors of your site really easily using LSX.

-1. In your admin panel, go to Appearance -> Customize.
-4. Now you will see the Customizer and a tab called 'Colors'.
-Click this tab.
-5. You can now change your color scheme by selecting one of the predefined ones.
-Choose a color scheme you want from Base Color Scheme dropdown.
-You can preview the change in the Customizer.
-6. Once you are happy with your color changes you can click save and your changes will be reflected on your live site.

 ### How do I add the social links to the sidebar?